EBBozkurt/Design-Patterns-on-Flutter/README.md

 # Design Patterns

 Singelton and Strategy Design Patterns on Flutter

+Project Name: Adding Extra Materials for Pizza (Design patterns term paper)

+The Purpose of our project is the customer's possible extra material addition status when ordering a pizza using the Singelton Desing Pattern and the Strategy Design Pattern for creating a page.